kjaitken/git_repo/README.md

     ./finally.sh Parking_Tags_Data_2020.000.csv

 A prompt will appear after the first analysis, requesting the user to type in a type of parking infraction for which more information on infraction fees and street location is desired.
-Everything else will just runs!
+Everything else will just run!

 ## ./outputs
   1. The unique types of parking infractions in the csv data, printed out and saved in the working directory as "parkingtypes.csv"